 - Eldritch Location: The Zero is apparently a single endlessly-looping giant cavern, yet its structure, landmarks, and available locations change when you switch directions at certain landmarks.
 Kentucky itself isn't far behind, though at least the world itself stays the same.
 The Echo River in Act IV seems to have similar properties to the Zero, appearing to be a circular river endlessly flowing into itself.

 - Electromagnetic Ghosts: The ghosts of miners in the shaft.
 Flickering images of them appear through the sparking of the electrical rail, but only if the lights are off.

-- Fore Shadowing: Keep pestering the tabletop gamers in the basement of the Equus, and the GM will mention degenerating into madness and how "this is supposed to be a tragedy."
+- Foreshadowing: Keep trying to catch the attention of the tabletop gamers in the basement of the Equus, and one of the players will notice that winning the game seems impossible, and the GM will in response talk about degeneration into madness and how the game "is supposed to a tragedy."

-- Giant Flyer: Chapter 2 features Julian, a bald eagle large enough to carry away houses.
+- Giant Flyer: Act II features Julian, a bald eagle large enough to carry away houses.

 - Interpretative Character: Conway and Shannon in chapter 1, Lula and Ezra in Chapter 2.
 Some basic details about their lives are given.
 The rest can be made up by the player through the dialogue trees as you go along.

 - I See Dead People: Maybe.